xtXu/notebook/MotionPlanningSL/minimum_snap.md

 	+ ![](../Resource/minimum_snap_img_12.png)
 + average velocity profile

-For the **flight corridor**, the optimization can choose the intermediate points in the overlapping area.
+For the **flight corridor** based generation, the optimization can choose the intermediate points in the overlapping area.
 When the $T$ is fixed, adjusting the waypoints can adjust the time allocation to some extent, making the time allocation more properly.
 ![](../Resource/minimum_snap_img_15.png)

 #### Iterative numerical solution